raspberrypisig/gameport-joystick-arduino-rpi/README.md

 Need to decide on message format to send.

 ## On the Raspberry Pi side
-1. Create a virtual serial port python evdev / uinput
+1. Create a virtual serial port using  python evdev library (uinput)
-2.
-3.
-4.
+2. Receive data from serial (USB) and send evdev events to Linux input subsystem
+3. Configure retropie to recognise the joystick.